EG-BRS/DevSite/development/get-started/meta-data.md

 {% endapi-method-summary %}

 {% api-method-description %}
 Inserts an instance of MetaData.
-If the instance exists it will be overwritten.
+NB: If the instance exists it will be overwritten
 {% endapi-method-description %}

 {% api-method-spec %}